 - 2 pounds chicken, cut into 8 to 10 pieces

 - 4 tomatoes, peeled and sliced into wedges

 - 4 tablespoons olive oil

 - 2 cups white wine

-- This preparations is done substantially before the rest of the recipe to enable the spices to flavor the recipe.
+- The preparation is done substantially before the rest of the recipe to enable the spices to flavor the recipe.
 Combine together in a large casserole dish/dutch ocean, the tomatoes, onions, celery, turmeric, star anise, garlic, olive oil, bay leaves, and a generous amount of salt and black pepper.
-Then add in the chicken, and stir to coat it and all of the ingredients.
-Leave for at least 8 hours, refrigerated.

 © 2018 Ryan Thomas